wrender/docker-compose-lamp/README.md

 `drush site-install standard --db-url='mysql://root:docker@172.17.0.2/drupaldb' --site-name=Example`

 ### Notes about Drush
-* You need to have Drush installed locally, and as well have PHP, and mariadb_client packages installed for it to be able to connect to the container.
+* You need to have Drush, PHP, and mariadb_client packages installed for Drush to be able to connect to the container.

 * You need to change the IP address above 172.17.0.2 to the IP of your database container.
 You can do a `docker inspect your_database_container` to find the IP.

 ### Accessing the web server